nickjag/urlshortener/readme.md

 &short=http%3A%2F%2Fhomestead.app%2Fu%2FR6el7whunEYE
 ```

-## Database Reset
+## Database

+The app is currently configured to use SQLite.

-To clear the database:
+To clear/refresh the database:

 `php artisan migrate:refresh`